 How Agencies Can Implement Sales Enablement

-Doug began his agency years ago assisting businesses with their sales.
-Seeing there were issues starting at the top of the funnel, he began helping his clients fix these issues.
+Doug began his agency years ago, assisting businesses with their sales.
+Seeing issues were starting at the top of the funnel, he began helping his clients fix these issues.

-This lead him into the world of marketing and especially inbound marketing.
-Since then, he's focused on helping clients overcome the chasm between lead generation and sales.
+This leads him into the world of marketing and especially inbound marketing.
+Since then, he’s focused on helping clients overcome the chasm between lead generation and sales.

 Here are the main takeaways from the interview.

 Sales enablement has become one of the newer “markets” in the agency space.
 It’s still early on and not as crowded as it will be, so Doug takes his business into these waters and establishes a name in this vertical.